-ExpressRoute is an Azure connectivity service that lets you create private connections between VDC and the on-premises networks.
+ExpressRoute is an Azure connectivity service that enables private connections between a VDC implementation and any on-premises networks.
 ExpressRoute connections do not go over the public Internet, and offer higher security, reliability, and higher speeds (up to 10 Gbps) along with consistent latency.
-ExpressRoute is very useful for VDCs, as ExpressRoute customers can get the benefits of compliance rules associated with private connections.
-With ExpressRoute Direct you can connect directly to Microsoft routers at 100Gbps for customer with larger bandwidth needs.
+ExpressRoute is useful for VDC implementations, as ExpressRoute customers can get the benefits of compliance rules associated with private connections.
+With ExpressRoute Direct,]ExRD you can connect directly to Microsoft routers at 100 Gbps for customer with larger bandwidth needs.

 Deploying ExpressRoute connections usually involves engaging with an ExpressRoute service provider.
-For customers that need to start quickly, it is common to initially use Site-to-Site VPN to establish connectivity between the VDC and on-premises resources, and then migrate to ExpressRoute connection when your physical interconnection with your service provider is complete.
+For customers that need to start quickly, it is common to initially use Site-to-Site VPN to establish connectivity between a VDC implementation and on-premises resources, and then migrate to ExpressRoute connection when your physical interconnection with your service provider is complete.

 Connectivity within the cloud

-VNets and VNet Peering are the basic networking connectivity services inside a VDC.
+VNets and VNet Peering are the basic networking connectivity services inside a VDC implementation.
 A VNet guarantees a natural boundary of isolation for VDC resources, and VNet peering allows intercommunication between different VNets within the same Azure region or even across regions.
 Traffic control inside a VNet and between VNets need to match a set of security rules specified through Access Control Lists (Network Security Group), Network Virtual Appliances, and custom routing tables (UDR).

-Virtual Data Center overview
+Virtual datacenter overview

-- A DNS service to resolve naming for the workload in the spokes, to access resources on-premises and on the Internet if Azure DNS isn't used
+- A DNS service to resolve naming for the workload in the spokes, to access resources on-premises and on the internet if Azure DNS isn't used.